 She also helped train multinational forces to provide humanitarian aid.

 After 2012, Becky left active duty to pursue her dream: becoming an attorney.
-However, she’s still a Lieutenant Commander in the Navy’s Individual Ready Reserve.
+However, she’s still a Lieutenant in the Navy’s Individual Ready Reserve.
 Becky served with great distinction, receiving multiple awards like the Navy & Marine Corps.
 Commendation Medal, three Navy & Marine Corps.
 Achievement Medals, the Global War on Terror Expeditionary Medal, and the Navy Sea Service Deployment Ribbon.